 60m north, in the same field, is listed LI056-007---- ; 'Megalithic structure.
 A construction of large stones of 'megalithic' proportions which, though comparable in certain respects with megalithic tombs, cannot be classified as any other known archaeological monument type on present evidence.
 This may date from the prehistoric period onwards.'

 Below: 1943 image [©limerickcity.ie] (associated text)

 300m to the east, monument LI056-009001- (Ritual site: holy well) is listed.
 Caoimhín Ó Danachair's The Holy Wells of County Limerick (1955), says that the name of the well was changed from Tobereen on the 1840 map, to Tobar Fhionain in the 1928 edition.
 He quotes O'Donovan from the Ordnance Survey notes: "The name of this well it would appear is Tobereen and not Toberania.
 Perhaps you could say whether it ought to be engraved in old English as a holy well?
 I think it ought".
-Also, "Tubbereen als.
+And, "Tubbereen als.
 Pauderaugha, The little well for Prayer".
 Danaher states that at time of writing there was no tradition of any holy well.
 [National Monuments Service].